 The MSCI ACWI Index Net (USD) is designed to measure the equity market performance of large and mid cap securities across 23 Developed Markets (DM) and 24 Emerging Markets (EM) countries.
-The MSCI ACWI Growth Index Net (USD) is designed to measure the equity market performance of large and mid cap securities exhibiting overall growth style characteristics across 23 Developed Markets (DM) countries and 24 Emerging Markets (EM) countries.
 MSCI is the source and owner of the trademarks, service marks and copyrights related to the MSCI Indexes.
-The indexes and the Fund include reinvestment of dividends, net of foreign withholding taxes, which positively impact the performance results.
-The indexes are unmanaged.
+The index and the Fund include reinvestment of dividends, net of foreign withholding taxes, which positively impact the performance results.
+The index is unmanaged.
 Index performance is not fund performance; one cannot invest directly into an index.